visionmedia/expressjs.com/CONTRIBUTING.md

 # Contributing to Expressjs.com

-### The Offical Documentation of the Express Framework
+### The Official Documentation of the Express Framework

 **NOTE**: This is not the repo for Express JS.
-To contribute to the _[Express JS framework](https://github.com/expressjs/express)_ itself, [check this out](#were-the-express-js-frameworks-documetation-team---not-the-express-js-framework).
+To contribute to the _[Express JS framework](https://github.com/expressjs/express)_ itself, [check this out](#were-the-express-js-frameworks-documenntation-team---not-the-express-js-framework).

 If you want to contribute to [https://github.com/expressjs/expressjs.com](https://github.com/expressjs/expressjs.com), you're in the right place.

-Whether you're a first time first time contributor or you're just looking for a refresher, visit our [Getting Started](#contributors-guide-to-getting-started) guide below to get up and runnning.
+Whether you're a first time first time contributor or you're just looking for a refresher, visit our [Getting Started](#contributors-guide-to-getting-started) guide below to get up and running.

 #### Want to help but need some ideas?
 These are some of our most typical issue types: